stfc/PSyclone/doc/dynamo0p3.rst

        /)

-It may be that a Kernel is written such that a field and/or operators may be on any function space.
+It may be that a Kernel is written such that a field and/or operators may be on/map-between any function space.
 In this case the metadata should be specified as being one of ``any_space_1``, ``any_space_2``, ..., ``any_space_9``.
 The reason for having different names is that a Kernel might be written to allow 2 or more arguments to be able to support any function space but for a particular call the function spaces may have to be the same as each other.

 In the example below, the first field entry supports any function space but it must be the same as the operator's ``to`` function space.
 Similarly,